Aanok/jellyfin-plugin-milf/README.md

 I'm a lazy bastard so I'm not setting up a proper plugin repo.
 We ride and die by manual installation only in this household.

-1. Get a hold of the dll, either by building the project or downloading a prebuilt library from the Releases page.
+1. Get a hold of the dll, either by building the project or downloading a prebuilt binary from the Releases page.

 2. Install the dll into your plugins folder on the server.
 On my machine it looks like
 ```